-- 6.3.1 The Enterprise shall provide a copy of an annual independent audit to the Tribal Gaming Commission, the Executive Committee, the State Gaming Agency, and the National Indian Gaming Commission. - 6.3.2 Each contract between the Tribe and another Person for supplies, services (other than legal and accounting services) or concessions for a contract amount in excess of \$25,000 annually shall be subject to an independent audit.
+- 6.3.1 The Business Committee, with the input of the Enterprise, shall retain an independent auditor to conduct an annual audit and shall provide a copy of the annual independent audit to the Tribal Gaming Commission, the Enterprise, the State Gaming Agency, and the National Indian Gaming Commission. - 6.3.2 Each contract between the Tribe and another Person for supplies, services (other than legal and accounting services) or concessions for a contract amount in excess of \$25,000 annually shall be subject to an independent audit.
 Such audit shall be solely limited to a monthly printout from the accounts payable of the Gaming Operations of the checks rendered.
-A copy of such audit will be provided to the Tribal Gaming Commission, the Executive Committee, State Gaming Agency and the National Indian Gaming Commission.
+A copy of such audit will be provided to the Tribal Gaming Commission, the Business Committee, State Gaming Agency and the National Indian Gaming Commission.